Contact: Nazyer Choudhury, Democratic Services, 020 7926 0028, Email: email@example.com

 Under Standing Order 4.4, where any councillor has a Disclosable Pecuniary Interest (as defined in the Members’ Code of Conduct (para.
 4)) in any matter to be considered at a meeting of the Council, a committee, sub-committee or joint committee, they must withdraw from the meeting room during the whole of the consideration of that matter and must not participate in any vote on that matter unless a dispensation has been obtained from the Monitoring Officer.

 Strategic Director, Residents Services

 Contact: Bina Patel, Licensing Manager, 020 7926 4103

-The Sub-Committee was informed that this was an application for a new of a premises licence.
-The Sub-Committee’s attention was drawn to Chapters 2, 3, 8, 9 and 10 of the Statutory Guidance and to section 5 (Policies 1, 8 and 16) of the Statement of Licensing Policy, as the ones particularly relevant to this application.
-The options available to the Sub-Committee were set out in paragraph 6.2 of the report on pages 24 and 25 of the agenda papers.
+The Sub-Committee was informed that this was an application for a new premises licence.
+The Sub-Committee’s attention was drawn to Chapters 2, 3, 8, 9 and 10 of the Statutory Guidance, and to section 5, (Policies 1, 3, 4 and 8) of the Statement of Licensing Policy, as the ones particularly relevant to this application.
+The options available to the Sub-Committee were set out in paragraph 6 of the report on page 10 of the agenda papers.

 The Licensing Officer confirmed:

-· This was an application for a new premises licence for the sale of alcohol as part of a food delivery service business.
+· This was an application for a new premises licence.

-· The representations could be found on pages 37-48 of the agenda papers.
+· The conditions could be found from page 5 on the additional agenda papers.

 Presentation by the applicant

-In response ... view the full minutes text for item 4a
+· The delivery ... view the full minutes text for item 3a